Cursor code review, from prototype to a production-ready codebase

 A one-off check describes the state on a single day.
 With Cursor code that state goes stale fast: every iteration adds new paths, new CVEs surface every week, and the architecture shifts with every larger prompt.
 An action plan that is four weeks old often no longer fits the code.

-You get the app reviewed once (Snapshot or Baseline) and then keep it under ongoing technical oversight with Watch, Guard or Launch.
+You get the app reviewed once (Baseline) and then keep it under ongoing technical oversight with Oversight, Guard or Launch.
 That turns the one-off photo into continuous oversight that keeps up with the pace of your iterations.

 That keeps the risk dashboard current: new dependencies and CVEs are watched continuously, risky changes are flagged early, and before larger releases you get a human judgement instead of an automated score.